fjwright/Run-REDUCE/README.md

 * V1.31 Sum or Product template.
 Use Text instead of Label for the text at the top of each template.
 This seems to avoid truncated text reliably and portably.
-* Add a Symbolic/Numeric switch to the Integrate template.
+* Add a Symbolic/Numeric option to the Integrate template.
 Make the expression templates a little wider.
 * Add a Limit template.
 Make template dialogues non-modal and don't close them automatically on applying them.
 Rename some templates using nouns rather than verbs consistently.
 * V1.32 Add a pop-up keyboard for entering non-ASCII characters: currently some symbolic constants and the Greek alphabet.
+* Add a Solve template with a Symbolic/Numeric option and access to relevant switches/options.
+* Add numeric options to the Integral template.